nathanesmond/Lintaraksa-Metroidvania-game/README.md

 # 🕹️ Lintaraksa - 2D Metroidvania Game

 **Lintaraksa** is a 2D Metroidvania-style action-adventure game built with **Unity**.
-Inspired by classics of the genre, it features fluid movement mechanics, magical combat, and layered level design that encourages exploration and skill progression.
+Inspired by classics of the genre, it features fluid movement mechanics, animated enemies, and spell combat.
 ---

 ## 🎮 Features